matiashf/blockbuster/DESIGN.md

    do not appear to be one single box.
 3. Indicating that a box has taken damage.

-To solve these problems we use the convenient [HSL color model](http://en.wikipedia.org/wiki/HSL_and_HSV), which describes a cylindrical color space using three axes; Hue, Saturation and Lightness.
+To solve these problems we use the convenient [HSV color model](http://en.wikipedia.org/wiki/HSL_and_HSV), which describes a cylindrical color space using three axes; Hue, Saturation and Value.
 This corresponds nicely with the three visual distinctions we need to make in the came.

 Each player gets a distinct hue (a base color like red, green, etc.) equally spaced out in the hue color axis (from 0° to 359°).
-Boxes belonging to a player use the same hue but a different, random saturation level withing a reasonable interval (to avoid white boxes) and full lightness.
-When boxes take damage, they darken (i.e. get lower lightness) down to some minimum (to avoid black boxes).
+Boxes belonging to a player use the same hue but a different, random saturation level withing a reasonable interval (to avoid white boxes) and full value.
+When boxes take damage, they darken (i.e. get lower value) down to some minimum (to avoid black boxes).